matthewbonadies/PrecisionPicksPGA/README.md

 - `Data`
     - Contains link to copy of the dataset
 - `Data Dictionary`
-    - Structure and description of dataset utilized
+    - Structure and description of datasets utilized
 - `Presentations`
     - Contains final report which summarizes the project
 - `src`